Skip to navigation Skip to content

 From 5 April 2017, the Liquid Assets Waiting Period (LAWP) or Ordinary Waiting Period (OWP) no longer apply to FHA customers.

-If more than 1 waiting or preclusion period applies to a customer, they are served concurrently and the end date is the day on which the longest period ends.
+If more than one waiting or preclusion period applies to a customer, they are served concurrently and the end date is the day on which the longest period ends.

 Customers in severe financial hardship

 Customers who do not meet the assets tests for FHA may qualify under Asset Hardship rules as assessed for other income support payments.
-No distinction is made between personal and farm assets in determining if certain assets can be disregarded.
+There is no distinction between personal and farm assets when assessing which assets can be disregarded.

 Preclusion periods may be partly or fully waived if the customer is in severe financial hardship.